buildpacks/rfcs/text/000-buildpacks-contribute-default-process-type.md

 Example: single process app with a buildpack declaring a `default-process` of type `web` -> the app image will have a default process type of `web`

-Example single process app with no buildpacks declaring a `default-process` -> the app image will have no default process.
+Example: single process app with no buildpacks declaring a `default-process` -> the app image will have no default process.
 Users must specify the process to run at runtime.
 (This assumes https://github.com/buildpacks/spec/pull/137)

 Example: multi-process app with a buildpack declaring a `default-process` of type `web` -> the app image will have a default process type of `web`

 Example: multi-process app with an earlier buildpack declaring a `default-process` of type `web` and a later buildpack declaring a process of type `worker` -> the app image will have a default process type of `worker`

+Example: multi-process app with an earlier buildpack declaring a `default-process` of type `web` and a later buildpack declaring a process of type `worker` and `override = false` -> the app image will have a default process type of `web`

 Example: multi-process app with a buildpack declaring a `default-process` of type `web` and the user passes `-process-type worker` -> the app image will have a default process type of `worker`